Battle of Buna–Gona: Aftermath

 Although the main fighting was over, significant numbers of Japanese remained at large about the beachheads and had to be dealt with over the following days.
 The 14th Brigade clashed sharply with bands of fugitives in the Amboga River area.
-The remaining regiments of the US 41st Division were moved forward to relieve the depleted Allied forces and had the remnants of the Japanese forces around the Kumusi River to deal with.
+The remaining regiments of the US 41st Division were moved forward to relieve the depleted Allied forces and had to deal with the remnants of the Japanese forces around the Kumusi River.
 Dobodura was developed as a major forward air base, supported by improved harbour facilities at Oro Bay.

 Australian battle casualties were 3,471, with 1,204 killed in action or died of wounds and 66 missing, presumed dead.
 This does not include those who were evacuated sick.
 For a total strength of 13,645, American ground forces suffered 671 killed in action, 116 other deaths, 2,172 wounded in action and 7,920 sick for a total of 10,879.
 The 163rd Infantry Regiment sustained 88 killed in action and 238 wounded.
 Overall, about 60,000 Americans fought on Guadalcanal, suffering 5,845 casualties, including 1,600 killed in action.
 On Papua more than 33,000 Americans and Australians fought, and they suffered 8,546 casualties, of whom 3,095 were killed.
 On Guadalcanal, one in 37 died, while troops in New Guinea had a one in 11 chance of dying.

 In his book, Our Jungle Road to Tokyo, written in 1950, Eichelberger wrote, "Buna was ... bought at a substantial price in death, wounds, disease, despair, and human suffering.
 No one who fought there, however hard he tries, will ever forget it."
 Fatalities, he concluded, "closely approach, percentage-wise, the heaviest losses in our Civil War battles."
 He also commented, "I am a reasonably unimaginative man, but Buna is still to me, in retrospect, a nightmare.
 This long after, I can still remember every day and most of the nights."

 Historian Stanley Falk agreed, writing that "the Papuan campaign was one of the costliest Allied victories of the Pacific war in terms of casualties per troops committed."
 The 2/126th was especially hard hit.
 The fighting on the Sanananda track had reduced their strength of over 1,300 to 158.